coreyhaines/coreyhaines.github.io/_posts/2014-03-16-thoughts-on-pair-programming.markdown

 Pairing is a fantastic way to develop software.
 I've written some of my best code, my best systems, when most of it was written with two people's hands on a keyboard together.
 At the end of a coderetreat, it is very common to get the feedback from first-timers that they didn't expect working in a pair to be so productive.
 Pair-programming is listed frequently in the closing questions as both surprising and what they will take with them going forward.

+Thanks to <a href="https://twitter.com/fablednet">Sarah Gray</a> for proof-reading this post.